MicroRaft/MicroRaft/site-src/src/blog/2023-02-15-log-replication.md

-# Log Replication in MicroRaft
+# Log replication in MicroRaft

+_February 15, 2023 | Ensar Basri Kahveci_

 This article is the third in _the ins and outs of MicroRaft_ series.
 Here we uncover how log replication is done in MicroRaft.